alexbarten/devguides/how_to_setup_a_python_project.md

 Imagine that you want to test a program that you just developed.
 What do you do?
 Experienced developers write a separate program, which calls the program they want to test.
 Usually, this test program will have the same name as the program that is to be tested, preceded by 'test_' .
 Example: 'compute_fibonacci.py' is tested with 'test_compute_fibonacci.py' (or 'compute_fibonacci_test.py').
 If you do not have a test framework installed, you need to load the test program, execute it, and look up the results yourself.
 An installed test framework partially automates these jobs.
 It will see any test code related to your program and help you execute it, and it will catch the test results.
 In VSCode, you can click on any test result and then the cursor will be moved to the line that corresponds to the error or warning message.

+In short, test frameworks offer
+* a test runner which auto discovers the link between programs and their tests
+* a mechanism to link from test output to the exact spot in the program where an error or warning was noticed
+* a plugin structure to add support for additional test libraries, for instance to support BDD, to enhance mocking capabilities, or to test graphical user interfaces
+* a number of functions that ease the set up, input, output collection, and comparison of input and output data from a given program

 How test frameworks interact with your Python software in VSCode [is explained quite well in the VSCode documentation](https://code.visualstudio.com/docs/python/unit-testing).
 So that is not to be repeated here.

 Some notes (which are also explained in the VSCode documentation).